Abhi-Siripurapu/blog/content/Bioconverters and making AI useful.md

 The relationship between plasmid structure and bacterial behavior is a **high-dimensional, nonlinear system**.
 Slight tweaks in gene arrangement, promoter strength, or ribosome binding site (RBS) strength can have unpredictable downstream effects on bacterial metabolism.
 A traditional algorithmic approach—using heuristics to optimize gene expression—didn't really work.
 I needed a model that could understand and predict the complex, nonlinear interactions between these genetic components.

 Enter the neural network.
-Specifically, I used a **feedforward neural network** with multiple hidden layers, trained on experimental data gathered from various plasmid designs.
+Specifically, I used a **graph neural network** with multiple hidden layers, trained on experimental data gathered from various plasmid designs.
 The reason for using a neural network was simple: the system was too complex for traditional optimization methods.
 With its ability to generalize from data and make nonlinear predictions, the neural network could “learn” the relationships between plasmid design and bacterial performance.
+This was inspired by **Pathway GNN**—it uses gnns to simulate metabolic interactions and predict effects of different gene pathway modifications on cell behavior.
+I'm essentially modifying their approach to focus on ethanol production/bacterial growth.

-### Paramaters
+### Parameters

 1. **Plasmid design parameters**: